Norgate-AV-Holdings-Ltd/go-netlinx-studio-configurator/readme.md

 ## Download PreCompiled

-Versioned Binaries are in the near future
+Versioned Binaries are in the near future.
+For now there is a copy of the latest binary in the Downloads section of this repo

 ## Command Line Settings